-Applications are now open for the Rural Australia Medical Undergraduate Scholarship (RAMUS) Scheme, funded by the Australian Government and designed to encourage medical students with a rural background to pursue a medical career in rural, regional or remote Australia.
+Applications are now open for the Rural Australia Medical Undergraduate Scholarship (RAMUS) Scheme, funded by the Australian Government and designed to offset some of the additional costs borne by medical students from rural, regional or remote Australia.

 Successful applicants will receive un-bonded scholarships worth $10,000 a year while completing a standard medical degree at their chosen university.

-About140 new RAMUS scholarships will be awarded in 2013 through a competitive application process.
-Successful applicants will be selected on the basis of their background of having lived in rural Australia, demonstrated financial need, and their commitment to work in rural, regional or remote Australia in the future.
+About130 RAMUS scholarships are available to be awarded in 2014 through a competitive application process.
+Successful applicants will be selected on the basis of the proportion of their formative years spent in rural areas (weighted to give some priority to more remote areas), their demonstrated financial need, and their commitment to working in rural, regional or remote Australia in the future.

-Students who will be enrolled in medicine in 2013, and in any year of study, can apply for RAMUS.
-Prospective students who have applied to study medicine in 2013, but do not yet have a confirmed university place, can also apply.
+Students who, in 2014, are enrolled in any year of their medical degree can apply for a RAMUS scholarship.
+Prospective students who have applied to study medicine in 2014, but do not yet have a confirmed university place, are welcome to apply.

-The RAMUS Scheme supports a total of 587 ongoing scholarships.
+The RAMUS Scheme currently provides support to 587 medical students.
 Over 500 rural doctors participate as mentors for RAMUS scholars.

-The online application form and full details of the eligibility and selection criteria for the RAMUS Scheme are available at the RAMUS website at http://ramus.ruralhealth.org.au
+The online application form and full details of the eligibility and selection criteria for the scholarship are available at the RAMUS website at http://ramus.ruralhealth.org.au

 Susan Magnay - Manager RAMUS: (02) 6285 4660